 Documents (Qualifications).
 Use this field to specify if a qualification is required in order to work in this team.
 For example, you may require an RSA to work in the Bar team.
 If a qualification is linked to a team and the staff member is not confirmed to have this qualification, they will not be able to be rostered into this team.

-Shift Details: This field can be used to communicate extra detail about the shift; typically the role the staff member will act in that day.
+Worked shift details: This field can be used to communicate extra detail about the shift; typically the role the staff member will act on that day.
 Using our restaurant example again, shift details for the Bar Team may be 'Bartender' and 'Glassy'.
 As shift details are associated with teams, they should be used to reflect information that is relevant to all staff in that team.
 Shift details only appear on rosters/schedules, whereas Locations and Teams also appear on timesheets and reporting.

 Creating Team Groups

-Team Groups are a feature flag that need to be turned on.
-This can be done by firstly hovering settings, clicking Feature Management, and toggling the Team Groups option.
+Team Groups are a feature flag that needs to be turned on.
+This can be done by firstly hovering over Settings > Feature Management, and toggling the Team Groups option.

 The next step is to select workforce > Teams and select a team.
 You can then scroll down to the Team Groups heading, and simply enter the desired name and save.

-In order to add the Team Group to other teams, simply select the required team from the Locations & Teams page, and select the relevant Team Group from the dropdown option, and save the team.
+In order to add the Team Group to other teams, simply select the required team from the Locations & Teams page, select the relevant team group from the dropdown option, and save the team.